diogo-simoes/mekaccount-demo/README.md

 ## Instalation ##

 The mekaccount back-end is fairly easy to deploy if you have docker installed.
-After checking out the project just open the terminal, go to the mekaccount directory and type
+After checking out the project, just open the terminal, go to the mekaccount directory and type

 ```
   docker build -t diogosimoes/mekaccount .